 How can Push Doctor help?

 At Push Doctor, you can see a GP online using any device.
 You can do this from home, from work or even while you are on the go.
 They can look at your shoulder over a video consultation, listen to your symptoms and suggest the right treatment to get you on the road to recovery, as quickly as possible.

 You can see a doctor about your shoulder pain at a time that suits you.
-Our GPs are available from 6am - 11pm, seven days a week.
 They can offer you the advice, diagnosis and treatment you may need.
 They can also refer you to a shoulder specialist for further investigation or treatment, if needed.